-- 7.3.1 The event is based purely on time. - 7.3.2 Contestants who do not reach the bell/buzzer within 60 seconds will receive no points. - 7.3.3 The fastest contestant to the top is the winner and receives 20 points. - 7.3.4 The remaining contestants' scores are calculated by subtracting the fastest contestant's time (in seconds) from the times of each of the other contestants. - 7.3.5 For every 1-second difference in time between those scores, 1 point (of the 20 possible points) is deducted from the climber's score. - 7.3.6 No more than 20 points may be earned or deducted in this event.
+- 7.3.1 There will be either three or five Secured Footlock timers.
+When five timers are available, the high and low times are thrown out, and the remaining three times are averaged to provide the official time.
+(2013) - 7.3.2 The event is based purely on time. - 7.3.3 Contestants who do not reach the bell/buzzer within 60 seconds will receive no points. - 7.3.4 The fastest contestant to the top is the winner and receives 20 points. - 7.3.5 The remaining contestants' scores are calculated by subtracting the fastest contestant's time (in seconds) from the times of each of the other contestants. - 7.3.6 For every 1-second difference in time between those scores, 1 point (of the 20 possible points) is deducted from the climber's score.

+7.3.6 No more than 20 points may be earned or deducted in this event.
+(2013)